faajmid/Loka/hardware/README.md

 For each pair of tires, prepare ~12g of A and ~12g of B.

 ### Steps
-1. Measure parts A and B.
+1. Measure parts ~12g of A and ~12g of B.
    ![Mixing silicone](images/01.jpg)

 2. Fill syringe and pour into 3D printed hub.